Science-Based Benefits of Yoga

 Yoga is often touted as a stress reliever, and many studies back this claim.
 Practicing yoga regularly can help decrease the stress hormone cortisol.

 Yoga can also help with anxiety and depression.
 A study of 64 women with post-traumatic stress disorder (PTSD) showed that practicing yoga once per week reduced symptoms.
 After practicing yoga for 10 weeks, 54 percent of study participants had no symptoms of PTSD at all.

 Yoga for Your Lungs

-“Yoga has been shown to improve many aspects of lung function and even appears to be useful in asthma treatment,” says Northwestern Medicine Integrative Medicine Physician Anna B. Shannahan, MD.
+“Yoga has been shown to improve many aspects of lung function and even appears to be useful in asthma treatment,” says Northwestern Medicine Integrative Health Physician Anna B. Shannahan, MD.

 Benefits of Your Favorite Yoga Poses